Volunteer Opportunities for NH Veterinary Technicians

 Are you interested in giving back to your community and gaining some valuable experience in the process?
 Then consider any of these volunteer opportunities for Veterinary Technicians.

-Safari4u Global Vet Experience- South Africa
+Global Vet Experience- Multiple Locations

-• Explore the various fields of veterinary medicine
+• Explore the various fields of veterinary medicine with small animal, large animal and wildlife community work in South Africa

 PAWS – Pet Access to Wellness Services